 Colonial National Historical Park—Yorktown

-Colonial National Historical Park contains several iconic historic sites within the 8,600+ acres of coastal preserves, including the Colonial Parkway, Historic Jamestowne, the Jamestown Settlement, and Yorktown Battlefield, with Colonial Williamsburg on the border.
-The park spans parts of the City of Williamsburg and York, James City, Gloucester, and Surry Counties, extending between the York and James Rivers.
 Hiking and biking are popular outdoor activities within Colonial National Historical Park, as well as kayaking, canoeing, and fishing on the rivers.
 Bikes are permitted on most of the Colonial Parkway, but you can also tour Yorktown Battlefield on a seven-mile Battlefield Tour, marked by red arrow signs, or a nine-mile Encampment Tour, marked by yellow arrow signs.
 Also, both the TransAmerica Bicycle Trail and the Virginia Cross State Ride have trail access points at the Yorktown Victory Monument.
-In addition to biking, Patriot Tours & Provisions offers Segway, kayak, and paddleboard tours that combine the Great Outdoors with Virginia’s rich history.
+In addition to biking, Patriot Tours & Provisions offers Segway, kayak, and paddleboard tours that combine the great outdoors with Virginia’s rich history.

 Natural Bridge State Park—Natural Bridge

 One of Virginia’s most awe-inspiring natural landmarks, Natural Bridge State Park has several historic ties to boast.
-Thomas Jefferson once owned the 215-foot tall limestone gorge, and today, a Monacan Village interpretation inside the park gives visitors a peek into how the residents prior to Colonial settlers would have lived on the lands.
+Thomas Jefferson once owned the 215-foot tall limestone gorge, and today, a Monacan Village interpretation inside the park gives visitors a peek into how the residents prior to colonial settlers would have lived on the lands.
 There are various trails crisscrossing the park’s mountainous landscape open to hikers.
-The mail trail, Cedar Creek, is about a mile long, and its namesake watering hole is stocked with fish, welcoming visitors to cast a line.
+The main trail, Cedar Creek, is about a mile long, and its namesake watering hole is stocked with fish, welcoming visitors to cast a line.

 Chancellorsville Battlefield—Fredericksburg